vizicist/palette/docs/using_resolume.md

 ## Starting the Palette

-- Make sure the Sensel Morph is plugged in.
+- Make sure the Sensel Morph is plugged in, and that Resolume is not currently running.

-- Invoke <b>Start Palette and Resolume</b> found in the Palette folder of the Windows Start menu.
+- Invoke <b>Start Palette (small GUI)</b> found in the Palette folder of the Windows Start menu.
+This will start up the Palette software, including Resolume.
+The smaller-than-normal GUI is appropriate when you only have one Morph.
-The Palette software will be started, along with Resolume.

-- If you want to start the Palette software and Resolume independently, you can use <b>Start Palette</b>.
-In that case, you'll need to manually activate the Palette clip inside Resolume.
-This is done automatically if you use <b>Start Palette and Resolume</b>.

 - You should now be able to finger paint on the Morph and see results in the Resolume output.